Tushar-3612/Java/Function.java/README.md

 - **Division.java** → Performs division of two numbers using a separate function.
 - **Factorial.java** → Calculates the factorial of a number using a function.
 - **SumAndAverage.java** → Accepts multiple numbers from the user and calculates both sum and average using functions.
-- **Function.java** → Example file showing function declaration, definition, and usage.
+- **Function.java** → Example file showing function declaration, definition, and usage .

 ## Key Concepts Covered
 - Function declaration and calling in Java
 - Returning values from functions
 - Taking input from the user using `Scanner`
 - Basic problem-solving using methods
+- It is very simple and helpful for handling and understanding .